engineering-collaboration/book/docs/book/introduction/README.md

 Briefly switching to the first-person singular pronouns, the order of the book's sections has vexed me since the inception of this project.
 The current structure follows a reciprocal typical career progression of an engineer, which seems chronologically counterintuitive.
 Additionally, the section's presentation subliminally endorses a top-down approach to organizational administration, a strategy actively argued against within this book.

 Ultimately the order persists for three reasons.
-Firstly, moving from company wide strategy to changes to individual lines of code anchors the context in organizational efficiency, communicating the ultimate objective of every product contribution: market competitiveness.
-Secondly, sociotechnical dependencies become more visible when digesting the entire book.
-Lastly, organizational change can only happen with the backing of leadership.
+Firstly, moving from company wide strategy to lines of code anchors the context in organizational efficiency, rather than individual contributions.
+A context communicating the ultimate objective of every product contribution: market competitiveness.
+Secondly, our team's sociotechnical dependencies and deliverables are subject not only to our product, but also to organizational structures.
+Lastly, company-wide change can only happen with the backing of leadership.
+As leaders we back change, as instigators, we share motivation for change.

 ## What this Book is NOT